 Affected dog breeds include:

 Affected cat breeds include:

-What does ground service for my pet include?
+What does ground service include?

 So, what does all the above information mean?
 What if you have a pet which falls under the new restrictions and can no longer fly?
 Have no fear, Happy Tails Travel is here to assist with our By Ground Safe and Sound service!

 For ground transportation we arrange domestic pet travel and relocation services within the contiguous United States.
 We help with all the arrangements of your pet’s VIP relocation from start to finish.
 This includes the following: